Frequently Asked Questions

 Why did I get the Notice?

-A Court authorized the Notice because you have a right to know about the proposed Settlement of this class action lawsuit, and about all of your options, before the Court decides whether to approve the Settlement.
-The Notice explains the lawsuit, the Settlement and your legal rights.
+A Court authorized the Notice because you had a right to know about the Settlement of this class action lawsuit The Notice explained the lawsuit, the Settlement and your legal rights.

-The Settlement resolves the claims against the Port in the lawsuit.
+The Settlement resolved the claims against the Port in the lawsuit.

 To view a copy of the Notice, click here.Back To Top